benbrastmckie/ModelChecker/README.md

 pip show model-checker
 ```

+For updates about new releases, click the "Watch" button at the top right corner of the page.

 ## Instructions

 NOTE: These instructions have been written so as not to presume any prior experience working in the terminal.